microsoft/HealthyCountryAI/README.md

 * ubir-kunumeleng
 * ubir-wurrkeng

-Then in each folder, the YYY-MM-DD-HHMM that the collection occured, for example -
+Then in each container, the YYY-MM-DD-HHMM that the collection occured, for example -
 * 2019-04-03-1050

-Images are copied from a DJI Mavic 2 to either -

-* Drive:\HealthyHabitatAI\healthyhabitatanimals
-    * YYY-MM-DD-HHMM

-Or

-* Drive:\HealthyHabitatAI\healthyhabitatparragrass
-    * YYY-MM-DD-HHMM

-Images in Drive:\HealthyHabitatAI\healthyhabitatanimals are sorted and copied manually.

-Azure Storage Explorer is then used to copy data to the corresponding Storage account and container.

 ...